11 Best WordPress Media Library Plugins To Organize Your Files

 FileBird interface

-You can also access folders while inserting media in the WordPress editor (like when you’re writing a knowledgebase or wiki article) .
+You can also access folders while inserting media in the WordPress editor (like when you’re writing a knowledge base or wiki article) .

 Pricing